 Veal liver, an organ meat, is not only affordable but also milder in flavor than beef liver.
 Give it a try, and you might be pleasantly surprised.
 Pairing it with caramelized onions creates a sweet contrast that complements the liver's rich flavors.

-Chicken livers are budget-friendly, often costing less than $10 per pound for organic and even less for conventional.
+Chicken livers are budget-friendly, usually under $10 a pound for organic, and even less if you buy conventional.

 Turkey Cutlets

-Cutlets are thin, boneless slices of turkey breast with a mild flavor and tender texture.
-They cook quickly, much like chicken, making them perfect for fast weeknight dinners.
+Turkey cutlets are thin, boneless slices of turkey breast with a mild flavor.
+They cook fast, just like chicken, which makes them perfect for quick weeknight meals.

 Deli-Style Chicken Salad

-Learn how to make homemade NYC deli-style chicken salad!
-This easy recipe uses tender poached chicken, creamy mayonnaise, and crunchy celery and makes the perfect sandwich.
+Learn how to make homemade NYC deli-style chicken salad.
+This easy recipe starts with poached chicken, real mayo, and crisp celery.
+It's perfect for sandwiches, lettuce wraps, or scooping straight from the bowl.

 Chicken Feet Soup